-10 Great Drinking Songs
+10 Great Songs About Alcohol

 I was listening to the radio a little while ago, and I heard one of my all-time favorite drinking songs.
 This got me thinking about other great alcohol related songs that I know.
 There are wonderful songs about drinking, from every genre.
 Some of my favorites are well-known, others not so much.
 Some are fun party songs.
 Some are sad, crying in your beer songs, some are mellow, kicking back songs.